dixitaayush8/Top25SpotifySearch/README.md

 A Python project for the Spotify search function.
 Lists the first 25 songs of a user's search in order of popularity.
-Uses the <a href="https://github.com/plamere/spotipy">Spotipy</a> client.
+Uses the <a href="https://github.com/plamere/spotipy">Spotipy</a> client for The Spotify Web API.